-- (june/16) I was invited to the program committee of SANER ERA Track 2017.
+- I was invited to the program committee of 2017 CHASE Research Track.

 - Our paper “A Collaborative Approach to Teaching Software Architecture” was accepted at SIGCSE 17.